GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Conceptual integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+> ### Artificial intelligence is the science of making machines do things that would require intelligence if done by men.
 >
-> ~ *Fred Brooks*
+> ~ *Marvin Minsky*

 ---
 ## 🏎 Quick Facts